rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 Currently I am reading Introduction to statistical learning, and Elements of statisitcal learning as well as - Think Stats, and Think Bayes [Allen B. Downey]

+(not decided as of right now but might go through Pattern Recognition and Machine Learning by Christopher Bishop and or Machine Learning: A Probabilistic Perspective)

 From here on I will do the following (List taken from Michael Jordan's recommended readings)

 - [ ] Ferguson, T. (1996).
 "A Course in Large Sample Theory" Chapman & Hall/CRC.